 The best way to get to Texel is by public transport

 - Train: Take the train to Den Helder.
-Trains depart regularly from Amsterdam Centraal station to Den Helder.
+Trains depart regularly from Amsterdam Centraal Station to Den Helder.
 The journey takes around 1 hour and 30 minutes.

-- Ferry: When you arrive in Den Helder, you’ll take the ferry to Texel.
+- Ferry: When you arrive in Den Helder, take the ferry to Texel.
 The ferry terminal is located near the train station.
 Ferries depart frequently, usually every hour, and the crossing takes less than 30 minutes.

 - Texel: Upon arrival in Texel, explore the island by various means such as renting a bike, taking a bus, or driving a car if you have one.